kitnil/awesome/README.md

 - [howtopopbuntu](https://github.com/themagicalmammal/howtopopbuntu) - Tweaks for Debian & Ubuntu based Distro.
 - [bmks](https://github.com/Retinazer/bmks) - unix bookmark management that sucks less
 - [DAC](https://github.com/baibhavanand/DAC) - DAC - Domain Availability Checker is a tool written in bash to help people find available domains from the comfort of their terminal.
 People can choose to pass one domain or wordlist to scan the availability from.
 People can also choose to store the output (List of available domains) in a different text file.
-- [archbox](https://github.com/lemniskett/archbox) - Easy to use Arch Linux chroot enviroment with some functionalities to integrate it with your existing Linux installation.
+- [archbox](https://github.com/lemniskett/archbox) - Easy to use Arch Linux chroot environment with some functionalities to integrate it with your existing Linux installation.
 - [kubectl-build](https://github.com/kvaps/kubectl-build) - Build dockerfiles directly in your Kubernetes cluster.
 - [git-paging](https://github.com/hutusi/git-paging) - Treat git log as a book, exec `git next` or `git prev` to checkout the next or the previous commit.
 - [org-noweb](https://github.com/ngirard/org-noweb) - Easier Literate Programming using Org mode